BenetManzanaresSalor/TextRe-Identification/README.md

         pretraining_epochs=1,
         finetuning_epochs=1)

-# Evaluate all the data files in the "examples" folder
+# Evaluate all the data files in the "data" folder
 all_results = {}
-data_folder_path = "examples"
+data_folder_path = "data"
 output_folder_base_path = "outputs"
 for data_file_name in os.listdir(data_folder_path):
     # Discard the config.json file